Summary

 FAQs

-How can appliance brands prepare for compliance?
+How should appliance brands prepare for Digital Product Passport requirements?